Transport and removal of a passive tracer in porous media employing surface washing: Results and discussion

-While rescaling time in Fig.~\ref{fig:parametric_analysis}(d) makes both the inflection point and the end of cleaning match for the two curves, the curves themselves do not collapse.
-In the plate made of bigger beads (300--400\;\si{\um}), the initial surface flushing removes approximately twice the mass of tracer compared to the plate made of smaller beads (100--200\;\si{\um}).
-Although the porosity between the two plates is not expected to differ significantly (as discussed in \ref{sec:plate}), the available volume at the porous surface (void volume) to be swept by the washing film at $t=0$ s is greater for larger beads.
-Specifically, to calculate the void volume of the surface, we consider the top half of the first layer of beads, assuming close-packing and uniform size of the spheres.
-For each spherical bead of diameter $\alpha_p$ the free volume at the surface is $\alpha_p^3/2 - (1/2)(4/3)\pi (\alpha_p/2)^3$ and the planar area it occupies (close-packing) is $\alpha_p^2$.
-The surface void volume, $V_{surf}$, per unit area is calculated as
+A further observation that can be seen in Fig.~\ref{fig:parametric_analysis}(c) is that experiments using plates with different permeability while keeping the other parameters identical reveal significant differences in all three stages of washing.
+During surface flushing (Stage I), in the coarse plate (black curves), the initial surface flushing removes approximately twice the mass of tracer compared to the fine plate (red curves).
+Although the porosity between the two plates is not expected to differ significantly (as discussed in Sec.~\ref{sec:plate}), the available void volume within the surface roughness layer (orange part in the zoomed region of Fig/~\ref{fig:washing_schematics}(d)), which can be swept by the washing film at $t=\SI{0}{\second}$ is greater for larger beads.
+Specifically, to estimate this void volume, we consider the upper half of the surface layer of a close-packed arrangement of uniformly sized spheres.
+For each spherical bead of diameter $\dia_p$ the free volume at the surface is $\frac{1}{2}(1 - \pi/6) \dia_p^3$ and the planar area it occupies, assuming a close packing, is $\dia_p^2$.
+The surface void volume, $V_{surf}$, per unit area is then

-If we assume $\alpha_p = 350 \ \si{\um}$ and $150 \ \si{\um}$ for the higher and lower permeability plates of Fig.~\ref{fig:parametric_analysis}(d), respectively, the ratio of the surface void volume of bigger beads over smaller beads is calculated to be 2.33.
-This ratio can explain the approximately twofold mass removal from the plate made of larger beads during flushing.
+simply scaling with the particle diameter.
+If we assume $\dia_p = \SI{350}{\micro \metre}$ and $\SI{150}{\micro \metre}$ for the higher (coarse beads) and lower (fine beads) permeability plates of Fig.~\ref{fig:parametric_analysis}(c), respectively, the ratio of the surface void volume of bigger to smaller beads is calculated to be 2.3.
+This can explain the difference in mass removal between the plates made of different bead size during surface flushing.
+In the inset of Fig.~\ref{fig:parametric_analysis}(c) the ratio of the removed mass from larger- over smaller-bead plate is $\sim 2.9$, not far from the value of 2.3 estimated above.

-Despite the difference in the amount of tracer mass flushed in the first stage, during the second stage, when vertical diffusion out of the porous medium is important, the mass transfer rate is comparable as indicated by the two nearly parallel lines in Fig.~\ref{fig:parametric_analysis}(d).
-During this stage, the lower interstitial velocity in the lower permeability plate leads to smaller velocity differences between different flow paths within the porous medium, and subsequently less pronounced dispersion compared to a high permeability medium.
-Consistently, while the patch ratio of major over minor axis of the fitted ellipse increased by 0.5 for the high permeability plate (see Fig.~\ref{fig:decontamination_dynamics}(d)), it only increased by around 0.15 for the low permeability plate in the same travelled distance.
-We note that a more elongated patch does not mean automatically larger area.